PhilippW94/Kafka_POV/README.md

   * Press the following button in order to execute the script: <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-22%20at%2009.45.39.png?raw=true" width="20">
   * In the __ot_data.sql__ file, delete all "OT." prefixes, _e.g. by replacing "OT." --> ""_.
   * __Load the actual data__ by copying the adjusted contents of the __ot_data.sql__ file to the worksheet tab and executing the script again.
   * This step should take 1-2 min.
-Once the insert process commenced, you should be able to browse your freshly generated SQL database with the loaded sample data.
+Once the insert process commences, you should be able to browse your freshly generated SQL database with the loaded sample data.

 ### __3. Install Kafka Cluster__
 In this step all required software in order to operate a Kafka Cluster locally is installed **via Docker**.
 With the image the following applications are installed and started in a new docker container: